tararoys/SimplifyDocumentation/easy_docs.md

   clone down the repository.

+3. Now you have the program.
+In this program, go to the articles folder.
+Make a new file.
+This file has to have a name like this: my-new-post.markdown.
+The important parts are that each word is lower case, each word is separated by dashes, and it ends with .markdown.

-3. Now you need to start writing an article.
-Here is the template.
+ Now you need to start writing an article.
+Below is the template.
+Use this template to write the article.
+As you write the article, make sure to save your article into the articles folder.

 ### Article Template